-The Management Company has appointed as investment manager for the Sub-Fund BI Asset Management Fondsmæglerselskab A/S, (the "Investment Manager") pursuant to an investment management agreement dated as of 10 January 2024.
+The Management Company has appointed as investment manager for the Sub-Fund BI Asset Management Fondsmæglerselskab A/S, (the "Investment Manager") pursuant to an investment management agreement dated as of 4 January 2024 (as amended from time to time).

 BI Asset Management Fondsmæglerselskab A/S was incorporated under the laws of Denmark and is regulated in Denmark by the Danish Financial Supervisory Authority and has a paid-up capital of sixty-five million Danish Kroner (DKK 65,000,000-) and acts, as principal activity, as an asset manager in accordance with the law on financial activities pursuant to the company's authorisation.